sausin/laravel-ovh/README.md

 etc), you can download the configuration file with details in your OVH control panel (`Public cloud -> Project Management -> Users & Roles -> Download Openstack's RC file`).

-Be sure to run
+Be sure to clear your app's config cache after finishing this library's configuration:
 ```sh
 php artisan config:cache
 ```
-again if you've been using the caching on your config file.

 # Usage